katjagonzales/Instacart-Python/README.md

   * Matplotlib
   * Scipy
 ## Folders
-Here is a short description of the folder contents in the repository:
+Here is a short description of the folder contents in this repository:

 **01 Project Management**: contains the Project brief